 Swag is a bit more expensive so you want to make sure that you aren’t wasting it.
 Send swag to your loudest and proudest customers.
 These are likely the ones that tweet, post, and blog about you the most.
 If you have a referral program in place, consider sending a swag kit after a user has referred their first three people, or immediately after they sign up for a yearly plan.

-Logo T’s are fine, but you’re effort will go further if you spend some time coming up with creative concepts for your campaign.
+Logo T’s are fine, but your effort will go further if you spend some time coming up with creative concepts for your campaign.
 You want to create some swag that people are excited to actually wear.

 Here are a few places that allow you to programmatically send branded physical objects like t-shirts or socks.